HenningTimm/pcr_deduplication_analysis_workflow/README.md

 ## Versions
 The release version 1.0.0 is a streamlined version of the code used to generate the plots in Section 7.4.3 of my dissertation.
-For easier reproducibility and archival, version 1.1.0 will contain only the parts of rust bio tools actually used in the evaluation, thus reducing unneeded dependencies.
+For easier reproducibility and archival, version 1.1.0 contains only the parts of rust bio tools actually used in the evaluation, thus reducing unneeded dependencies.
+Note that version 1.1.0 is functionally identical to version 1.0.0.

 ## Requirements